gustavo-fior/vayo.cc/README.md

 - 🔴  x, airbnb and docs links don't work (tks Elon) (check https://www.pexels.com/@googledeepmind/)
 - 🔴  animate direction button
-- 🟡  fix sun and moon icons in public pages
 - 🟡  allow users to edit and have a custom sort for folders
 - 🟡  add month separation
-- 🟢  add animation to the creation and deletion of a bookmark
+- 🟢  add animation to the deletion of a bookmark
 - 🟢  shared folder
 - 🟢  add a way to add a bookmark without opening the website (maybe a Chrome extension?)
-- 🟢  maybe fetch folders with the bookmarks instead of creating 2 queries
 - 🟢  add smooth appearance to shared hover state
-- 🟢  update things in db after 2 secs of no changes, not in every change
+- 🟢  update things in db after 2 secs of no changes, not right after in every change